mpusz/wg21-papers/src/3045R2_quantities_and_units_library.md

 an independent dimension --- but once we make that choice, it fixes the magnitude for derived units, and we must assign, say, $(5280 m_f) / (3600 m_s)$ to the _mile per hour_.

+Even when sometimes magnitudes are observable by the user, we've decided to make most of their interfaces _implementation-defined_.
+We expose only minimal public interfaces for interoperability, and we leave freedom to implementers on how they want to solve this problem in their libraries.

+Below, we describe how magnitudes were implemented by [@MP-UNITS] and [@AU].

 ### Requirements and representation

 A magnitude is a positive real number.
 The best way to _represent_ it depends on how we will _use_